 To Process Veterans Administration Paperwork

 College of Technology majors who are eligible for Veteran's benefits must have an advisor sign their VA enrollment certification form.
-Students must bring the enrollment certification form to the Academic Services Center and be enrolled for classes that satisfy requirements on their degree plan.
+Students must bring the enrollment certification form to their assigned advisor and be enrolled for classes that satisfy requirements on their degree plan.
 As long as the student has a degree plan on file, VA paperwork may be signed during walk-in advising hours.

 To Process Financial Aid Appeals

-Students who require an advisor's signature on financial aid appeals may bring the appropriate form to the Academic Services Center during walk-in advising hours.
+Students who require an advisor's signature on financial aid appeals may bring the appropriate form to their assigned advisor during walk-in advising hours.
 An appointment will be necessary if the advisor must verify the remaining degree requirements for the financial aid appeal.

 To Complete a Graduation Check